 George Müller cared for 10,000 orphaned children in Bristol during the Victorian era.
 He was a man of great faith, never making appeals for money, but simply praying to God for all that was needed.
 During his lifetime he received £1,500,000 in money and gifts in kind.
 At present day prices, this would be over £100m.

-As the museum is currently closed, we’re bringing you some fun activities to enjoy at home.
+On this page you’ll find some fun activities to enjoy at school and at home.
 Keep checking back here for more!

 In our latest video, Liz gets busy showing you how to make a thaumatrope!
 It’s a simple, Victorian toy – the kind that George’s orphans would have loved!